udexon/GEISHA/Collective_Intelligence_集思广益.md

 ## Roadmap towards Technological Singularity
-- Measured in the number of Phos WORDS (Homoiconic Graph Functions, HGF) in PhosGraph
+- Measured in the number of Phos WORDS (Homoiconic Graph Functions, HGF) in PhosGraph decentralized graph database (DCGDB)

 <!-- Use this catch phrase to make it easy for readers understand -->